Josky Kiambukuta: 1949–1969: Early life and career beginnings

-1969–1972: African Fiesta Sukisa, Orchestre Contintental
+1969–1972: African Fiesta Sukisa, Orchestre Continental

 Kiambukuta's professional music career began in 1969 when he joined African Fiesta Sukisa, a prominent band led by guitarist Docteur Nico Kasanda and his brother Dechaud Mwamba.
 At just 20 years old, he quickly made an impact, recording his first hit, "Sadi Naboyi Masumu".
-Another notable track from this period was his composition "Bolingo ya Sens Unique," a solo piece that highlighted his high tenor capabilities and themes of unrequited love.
+Another notable track from this period was his composition "Bolingo ya Sens Unique", a solo piece that highlighted his high tenor capabilities and themes of unrequited love.

 In 1971, seeking greater creative control, Josky left African Fiesta Sukisa along with bandmates Bopol Mansiamina, Serpent Kabamba, Wuta Mayi, and Sita Malukisa to form Orchestre Continental.
-This new band allowed Josky to experiment more freely, and he composed and sang lead on several tracks, including the popular hit "Nakobondela", which gained traction in the Congolese music circuit.
-Another standout was "Mama Na Nicole," composed by Bopol Mansiamina, where Josky provided lead vocals backed by Wuta Mayi.
+This new band allowed him to experiment more freely, and he composed and sang lead on several tracks, including the popular hit "Nakobondela", which gained traction in the Congolese music circuit.
+Another standout was "Mama Na Nicole", composed by Bopol Mansiamina, where Josky provided lead vocals backed by Wuta Mayi.
 Orchestre Continental's brief but impactful run from 1971 to 1972 solidified Josky's reputation as a versatile vocalist and composer, though the band disbanded as members pursued new opportunities.

 During his early collaborations with Docteur Nico, he adopted the shortened stage name Josky, derived from his given name Joseph and his surname Kiambukuta.
 Later, while performing with Continental, he earned the flamboyant nickname "Josky Sex Soum" from fans at the popular Chez Faignond bar in Poto-Poto (Brazzaville), after popularizing a dance style called sex soum, an adaptation of Tabu Ley's soum djoum.